paseto-toolkit/jpaseto/README.md

 - Fluent API
 - Full security audited performed by [Paragon Initiative Enterprises](https://paragonie.com)
-- Available on Maven Central (coming soon!)
+- Available on Maven Central
 - Low dependency count(with the exception of libsodium)
 - Already using JJWT, this library works the same way